 Theoretical, technological, and practical knowledge which comes into objectives of knowledge for teaching are not created by the professional of education.
 They are the investigators of each cultural area who create them.
 It is to the professional of the education to whom it corresponds with foundation of technical election deciding whether the student can learn them; whether they are coherent with the conceptual representation of the intervention; whether they have a theoretical, technological, and practical basis, according to the case; which is the adequate method for teaching and which skills, habits and attitudes can be developed by teaching that knowledge.
-A professional of education masters the theoretical, technological, and practical knowledge of the cultural area he is going to teach; but, as a professional of education, he masters knowledge of education which allows him to justify and explain the conversion of that knowledge from a cultural area into objective or instrument for the pedagogical intervention (Touriñán, 2013c).Knowledge of a cultural content and participating in the process of deciding its conversion in aim or goal for a certain educational level, but also for establishing programs or intervention adjusted to facts and pedagogical decisions that give effect to the proposed goal.
+A professional of education masters the theoretical, technological, and practical knowledge of the cultural area he is going to teach; but, as a professional of education, he masters knowledge of education which allows him to justify and explain the conversion of that knowledge from a cultural area into objective or instrument for the pedagogical intervention (Touriñán, 2013c).
+Knowledge of education qualifies the professional of teaching, for example, not only for establishing the educational value of a cultural content and participating in the process of deciding its conversion in aim or goal for a certain educational level, but also for establishing programs or intervention adjusted to facts and pedagogical decisions that give effect to the proposed goal.